kdaily/aws-cli/proposals/pr-contrib-guide.md

 of the open pull requests are directly related to an existing feature request.
 [TBD] of open pull requests have extensive merge conflicts.

-Based on these numbers, we propose to close all issues that:
+Based on these numbers, we propose to review and close existing pull requests in two phases:

-1. Do not have at least 5 upvotes,
-1. Need a rebase that would require significant developer effort, and
-1. Do not have an open issue discussing the proposed change.

-To close these issues, we propose an appoach with two phases:

 1. We will use existing automated infrastructure to comment on ancient pull requests, defined as no activity in more than a year and less than 5 upvotes.
    This will post a comment indicating that the issue will be closed without further interaction.
-2. Next, we will review any remaining open pull requests and determine if there is an existing open issue tracking the feature request, and mark all such pull requests for automated closure after [TBD] days.
-In addition, we will review pull requests that have major conflicts to resolve and manually close them, indicating to the contributor that if they still wish to propose the change they should open an issue for discussion.
+2. Next, we will determine if any remaining remaining open pull requests meet the criteria for "ready for contribution" or "ready for review".
+If a pull request does not meet the criteria for either of these states, we should post a comment to indicate what needs to be done and give the contributor [TBD] days before the pull request is closed.
+If there is no response, the work is not completed, or they respond that they are no longer interested in working on it, we will close the pull request.
+If the request meets the criteria for 'ready for contribution' but not 'ready for review', we will comment in the linked issue that it is no longer being worked on and is available for contribution.

 ## Rationale/FAQ

 ### Q. Why do we limit the number of in flight reviews?